thermalGrace/sensors_to_HA/mmWave_pico_2_w/MQTT_SETUP.md

 - Pico 2 W (MicroPython) publishes radar targets over MQTT to a broker on your Pi/HA host (192.168.50.176:1883).
 - Payload topic: `sensors/radar/targets` (JSON with up to 3 targets).
 - Broker: systemd Mosquitto on the Pi host, configured for anonymous access on all interfaces.
-- Home Assistant: use MQTT integration pointed at the same broker; create an MQTT sensor or use Developer Tools → MQTT to listen to `sensors/radar/targets`.

 ## Broker (Mosquitto) on Pi
 Config file `/etc/mosquitto/mosquitto.conf` (anonymous, all interfaces):